weclapp/sdk/README.md

 | `WServices`             | Type of `wServices`.                                                                                        |                                       |
 | `WEntityProperties`     | Generalized type of `wEntityProperties`.                                                                    |                                       |

-# Services and Raw in depth
+## Services and raw-function in depth

 As already described above, the api endpoints can be requested via services or the raw function.
 The advantage of wServices over the raw function is that all endpoints of the entities are available as functions and these functions are typed.
 This makes it easier to work with the data provided via the weclapp API.